 Depression in men may include symptoms not normally thought of as the classic depression symptoms.
 As a result, depression can be difficult to recognize in men.
 Doctors may also be less likely to suspect it as the root cause of a man's health problems.
 Men may also not be willing to admit that they are feeling depressed.
 The condition may be seen as a bad mark for masculinity in men who want to preserve the image of toughness and endurance.

 The good new is depression is highly treatable.
-If you are seeing any of the following symptoms in your or someone else, seek professional help.
+If you notice any of the following symptoms in yourself or someone else, seek medical help.

 Men may act out rather than face underlying problems head on.
 Here is a list of behaviors in men that may signal depression: